Gakovo: History

 From 1658 name Gakovo was used for an uninhabited area that was under Ottoman administration.
 Village of Gakovo was formed during Habsburg administration in the first half of the 18th century.
 According to the sources, this village existed in 1728 and was populated by "Šijaks" (Serbs from Croatia).

 In 1748, some Austro-Hungarians (Danube Swabians) from Apatin and Kruševlje settled here as well and it was one of the first settlements in Bačka that was colonized by Austro-Hungarians.
-Another wave of Danube Swabian colonists came between 1763-68.
+Another wave of Danube Swabian colonists came between 1763 and 1768.
 Some colonists were from the upper Danube region, Baden-Württemberg (Swabian), and Alsace-Lorraine (Alsatian), but some were from other areas of the Habsburg monarchy such as Bohemia, Slovakia, Hungary, etc.

 In 1787, population of Gakovo numbered 1,522 inhabitants.
 Until 1848, the village was part of the Batsch-Bodrog County within the Habsburg Kingdom of Hungary.
-In 1848-49, the village was part of autonomous Serbian Vojvodina and from 1849-60 it was part of the Voivodeship of Serbia and Banat of Temeschwar, which was a separate Habsburg crownland.
+In 1848–49, the village was part of autonomous Serbian Vojvodina and from 1849 to 1860 it was part of the Voivodeship of Serbia and Banat of Temeschwar, which was a separate Habsburg crownland.
 After abolishment of the voivodeship, in 1860, Gakovo was again included into Batsch-Bodrog County.
 In 1910, population of the village numbered 2,770 inhabitants, mostly Danube Swabians.
 Some village residents emigrated to the United States, Canada and Argentina beginning in the early 1900s, before the World War I. A second emigration wave set out from 1925 to 1930.

 In 1918, the village became part of the Kingdom of Serbs, Croats and Slovenes (later renamed to Yugoslavia).
-From 1918-22, the village was part of the Novi Sad County, from 1922-29 part of Bačka Oblast, and from 1929-41 part of Danube Banovina.
-From 1941-44, the village was under Axis occupation and was officially part of Hungary.
+From 1918 to 1922, the village was part of the Novi Sad County, from 1922 to 1929 part of Bačka Oblast, and from 1929 to 1941 part of Danube Banovina.
+From 1941 to 1944, the village was under Axis occupation and was officially part of Hungary.